szymmat/mini-paint/README.md

 # mini-paint

-An app which allows creating a picture with rectangles and ellipses.
+An app which allows creating a picture with rectangles and ellipses, created with WPF.
 Task description: